-BASS: Turn the control behind the TREB knob clockwise to increase bass.
-Turn it counterclockwise to decrease bass.
+BASS: Press this knob lightly so it extends.
+Turn the knob to the right to increase bass and to the left to decrease bass.

-TREB: Turn this knob clockwise to increase treble.
-Turn it counterclockwise to decrease treble.
+TREB: Press this knob lightly so it extends.
+Turn the knob to the right to increase treble and to the left to decrease treble.
 If a station is weak or noisy, you may want to decrease the treble.